 Mediation Course PgCert

-Postgraduate Certificate Mediation
+Postgraduate Certificate in Mediation

 This new Postgraduate Certificate Mediation course integrates practice with the growing body of research and theoretical work.
 It provides practical mediation training at a high level leading to a postgraduate qualification.